-Company also sells a variety of cane sugars such as dark muscovado, demerara sugar, white sugar cubes, brown sugar cubes, fondant & icing sugar, caster sugar, and decoratives sugars.
+Sourced and distributed by India Tree Gourmet Spices & Specialties, Seattle, WA.
+The company also sells a variety of cane sugars such as dark muscovado, demerara sugar, white sugar cubes, brown sugar cubes, fondant & icing sugar, caster sugar, and decorative sugars.

 What Sugar Is It?